-Note The pair of Notifications relate to the pair of Transactions; there is no one-to-one mapping between DIMSE Notifications and Modality Services Transactions.
+Note The pair of Notifications relate to the pair of Transactions; there is no one-to-one mapping between DIMSE Notifications and Modality Workflow Service Transactions.
 See also Section 8.10 for more information about how DICOMweb deals with Notifications.

 X.1.2 Common Query Parameters